ubernostrum/django-contact-form/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-As of |version|, ``django-contact-form`` supports Python 2.7, 3.2, 3.3, 3.4, and 3.5.
-Note that Django 1.9 dropped support for Python 3.2
+As of |version|, ``django-contact-form`` supports Python 2.7, 3.3, 3.4, and 3.5.
+Although Django 1.8 supported Python 3.2 at initial
-and 3.3, and a future release of ``django-contact-form`` will drop Python 3.2 support.
+release, Python 3.2 is now at its end-of-life and ``django-contact-form`` no longer supports it.

 What license is ``django-contact-form under``?